FENETMULER/mongodb-queries-in-action/README.md

 A simple node application to demonstrate MongoDB queries using mongoose.

-All queries can be found in the index.js file.
+All of the database operations can be found in the **index.js** file.